L-Novelli/L-Novelli/README.md

 -  I’m currently working on projects that you can see in [Personal Proyects](https://github.com/L-Novelli/PY-Projects)
 -  Last project a worked on: [Coder House final project: GeekSpace](https://github.com/L-Novelli/GeekSpace)
--  I’m currently learning Python advanced skills
+-  I’m currently working as a SAP Support Analyst (but still looking for a job as a Python Dev)
 -  I’m looking to collaborate on Python Projects as a Trainee/JR
 - [Linkedin](https://www.linkedin.com/in/l-novelli/)